Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 forj build

-Step 2: Scaffold The Controller
+Step 2: Scaffold the Controller

 Start with the real make command.
 It creates the uploads controller, wires the constructor, and registers its routes.